5 Places to See Glowworms in New Zealand – Paid & Free!

 The 45-minute tour included stops to see and learn about the caves’ geologic features, such as stalagmites and stalactites.
 Along the way, the guide described the area’s geologic history, how the caves were created, glowworm habitats, and life cycles.
 It was all interesting stuff.

 Then we were on our way to the boat!
 The group lined up and filed onto several small metal boats to bring us inside the cave.
-While the boat glided through the river beneath the glowworms, we were as quiet as possible, as directed.
+While the small boat glided through the river beneath the glowworms, we were directed to be as quiet as possible so as not to disturb them.

 So, my experience aside, I still think glowworms are worth seeing on a trip to New Zealand.
 After all, it is the only place in the world where you can see this particular species!
-When I return to New Zealand someday, I will see glowworms again, but on my own terms!
+When I return to New Zealand someday, I will see glowworms again, but on my terms, like at one of the experiences below!

 2. Abseiling Waitomo Glowworm Caves ($)